hiveot/hub/docs/challenges.md

 How to define a vocabulary?
 Unfortunately there is no globally accepted vocabulary (yet), so one is put together using W3C or other standards.
 This is work in progress.

 ## Authorization

 1. How to shape authorization?
 Can everyone access everything?
 Clearly not.
-HiveOT resolved this using groups where members can access Things in that group.
-A simple role system differentiate between viewers that can receive events, controllers that can request actions, and administrators that can set configuration.
+HiveOT resolved this using role based authorization.
+A simple role system differentiate between viewers that can receive events, operators that can request actions, and administrators that can set configuration.

 ## Communication Protocol

-1. How to communicate between devices and Hub services, between users and Hub, and between multiple Hubs?
-Use messaging, REST, or RPC for communication?
+1. How to communicate between devices, services, and consumers, each with their own manufactorers and implementations?
+What protocols to use and how to interoperate?
+Do consumers need to support all protocols?
   a.
 Initially iotdomain was message based but ran into the problem that some services require request-response.
 REST doesn't support callbacks and WebSockets has no standard for 2-way messaging.
 WoT talks a great deal about http access which is not an option as devices cannot be accessed directly.
 NGSI is API based.
   b.
-HiveOT tried RPC using gRPC and eventually Capn'proto.
-Capn'proto has the more versatile IDL and turned out to be stable and very fast. gRPC is very constrained, probably good enough for Google, but limited for defining a full API.
+HiveOT first tried RPC using gRPC and eventually Capn'proto.
+Capn'proto has the more versatile IDL and turned out to be stable and very fast. gRPC is very constrained, probably good enough for Google, but too limited for defining a full API.
   c.
-Finally, coming full circle, we're back at messaging using either MQTT-v5 or NATS.
+The next iteration was messaging based using either MQTT-v5 or NATS.
 Both support building RPC style messages, providing best of both worlds.
+However, consumers need to know which one to use and http is not supported.
+  d.
+Finally the current iteration supports multiple protocols use for agents, services and consumers.
+Each can use the protocols that are available to them without needing to know what the device agent protocols are.
+This approach is by far the most flexible of all iterations.
+By including the available protocols in [TDD Forms](https://www.w3.org/TR/wot-thing-description11/#form-serialization-json),  clients can choose what works best for them.

 2. How to receive data real time?
     a.
 Message bus seems ideal here as they support subscription.
 So this is a no-brainer.
     b.
 Capn'proto supports callbacks (yeah, pretty amazing) but routing data via multiple hubs or proxies is more of a challenge.

 3. Other concerns:
 - high latency/non realtime of pubsub.
-Message round trip should remain under 1 msec, including audio, video and especially data.
+Message round trip ideally remains under 1 msec, including audio, video and especially data.
 - not always confirmation of delivery (messaging vs rpc)
 - Lack of support for audio and video.
 - session based vs send and forget (rpc vs messaging)